Heel Pain Treatment

 - Orthotics – assistive devices and insoles can be used to cushion and cradle the arch of the foot during the healing process.

 - Shock Wave Therapy – This is the newest form of treatment and uses concentrated sound waves to stimulate healing in the affected area.
 This form of treatment is reserved for heel pain that is unresponsive to other forms of treatment.

-- Surgery – If all other forms of treatment have failed to treat the patient’s heel pain, Dr. Jamshidinia will begin discussing surgical options.
+- Foot and Ankle Surgery – If all other forms of treatment have failed to treat the patient’s heel pain, Dr. Jamshidinia will begin discussing surgical options.
 This most commonly involves detaching the plantar fascia from the heel bone.